vedi/knowledge-base/src/documents/samples/articles/gameup.html.md

     ProfileEvents.OnLogoutFinished += onLogoutFinished;

     //
-    // Handler that submits a particular new Soomla record score to a GameUp
+    // Listener that submits a particular new Soomla record score to a GameUp
     // leaderboard.
     //
     LevelUpEvents.OnScoreRecordChanged += onScoreRecordChanged;